Mhart12/YTJenkinsGroovy/README.md

 # YTJenkinsGroovy
-Repository for housing all the Jenkins Groovy script demos for YouTube channel.
+Repository for housing all Jenkins Groovy script demos for YouTube channel.